tlienart/thox/README.md

 ### Formatting

 * pick notation for messages (with/without arrow), use it throughout.
 Leaning for without.
 Requires a comma in HMM setting.
 Arrows are confusing for pre-message.
-* itsep should be the same everywhere
+* itsep should be the same everywhere (and probably not as huge as Latex wants it to be) use `\itsepa`
 * consistency: lower case *expectation propagation* and *belief propagation*
 * caption of algorithms: blue/not
 * pass @ end to fix image placement ignore until publish time (add fig on individual pages)